Starter kit: Co-creation in Global Health

 Who is this for?

-This is especially made for researchers, health practitioners, and decision-makers who are interested in exploring or implementing co-creation in global health, especially in settings where resources, time, or infrastructure may be limited.
+This is especially made for researchers, health practitioners, and decision-makers who are interested in exploring or implementing co-creation in global health, specifically in settings where resources, time, or infrastructure may be limited.

 How was this prepared?